davidlaprade/davidlaprade.github.io/_posts/2015-12-11-deploy-non-web-ruby-app.md

 # don't use `export`s
 {% endhighlight %}

+Now when you deploy foreman will automatically write the ENV vars into the init files for your processes so that they'll be in the upstart shell that runs your commands.

 The server should now be ready to go.
 To confirm, deploy the app again with `bundle exec cap production deploy`.
+It should exit without a failure code.

+SSH into the server to take a look at your new init files.
+They should look the same as they did before, but now they should contain all of the ENV variables that you placed in your `.env` file.

-Then SSH into the server at look at the running processes.
+Also take a look at the running processes on the server.
 You should see something like the following:
 {% highlight bash %}
 ps aux | ag 'shoryuken|clockwork'
 # ubuntu   10804 42.0  2.3 1261504 95224 ?
 Ssl  20:14   0:02 ruby /home/ubuntu/.rbenv/versions/2.0.0-p647/lib/ruby/gems/2.0.0/bin/shoryuken -C config/shoryuken.yml
 # ubuntu    3383  0.0  2.1 253056 88268 ?
 Ssl  19:45   0:02 ruby /home/ubuntu/.rbenv/versions/2.0.0-p647/bin/clockwork bin/clockwork.rb
 {% endhighlight %}

+Great!
+Both processes are up and running.

-And you should be able to see each process writing its output to the logs with `tail -f /data/my_app/current/log/*`.
+You should also be able to see each process writing its output to the logs with `tail -f /data/my_app/current/log/*`.
 Note that clockwork is a slow-running process, so it takes a few seconds to write each line.
 Also bear in mind that shoryuken throws a lot of information into the logs.
+But if you can see both processes writing to the logs, then you know the app is up and running.

 And that's it!
 We've now deployed a plain-old ruby app to a production environment and set it up to run two non-web processes.